devdutt6/devdutt-portfolio/README.md

 # My Portfolio Website

 The project is my [Portfolio Website](https://devdutt-portfolio.vercel.app/).
-Hi I am Chudasama Devdutt a Software Developer, and welcome to my portfolio website project.
+Hi I am Devduttsinh Chudasama a Software Developer, and welcome to my portfolio website project.

 The [blog](https://devdutt-portfolio.vercel.app/blogs) route in this website is where I decided to document and share anything new that I learn on the daily bases.
 So there will be one blog every 2-3 days I guess.
-Also I will be adding some more sub projects in this project only as Astro supports other frontend frameworks with its Island architecture.
+Also I will be adding some more sub projects in this project, as Astro supports other frontend frameworks with its Island architecture it should be easier todo so.

 ## Here are some preview images